dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

   - linguisits and polyglots

 - the answer is two-fold:
-  - recognizing mirrored handwriting (connect this to more perfect/complete solutions of analytical systems that represent linear transformations on glyphs)
+  - (1) recognizing mirrored handwriting (connect this to more perfect/complete solutions of analytical systems that represent linear transformations on glyphs)
-  - while writing with both regular and mirrored forces, you are generatively engaging the handwriting recognition circuits in your mind, which compels these circuits to embody more refined analytical systems representing all affine transformations on latin glyphs. the impact of having or not having these low-level structures in visual-symbol recognition pathways reverberates through the brain/mind as a modular analytical machine.
+  - (2) while writing with both regular and mirrored forces, you are *generatively* engaging the handwriting recognition circuits in your mind, which compels these circuits to embody more refined analytical systems representing all affine transformations on latin glyphs. the impact of having or not having these low-level structures in visual-symbol recognition pathways reverberates through the brain/mind as a modular analytical machine.

-  - how can you prove this? by studying the differences between machine learning that recognizes both mirrored and non-mirrored handwriting and normal handwriting recognition systems.
+- how can you prove this?
+  - (1) by studying the differences between machine learning that recognizes both mirrored and non-mirrored handwriting and normal handwriting recognition systems.
     - however, there may be some constraints on the hypothesis/methods used for experiments to prove this, otherwise results would seem inconclusive.